Ultimate Shreveport Real Estate Investing Guide for 2026

 Income Rates

-The median household and per capita income show stable improvement continuously in areas that are desirable for investment.
-Increases in lease and sale prices must be sustained by improving salaries in the market.
-That will be important to the investors you are looking to work with.
+The median household and per capita income show constant increases continuously in regions that are ripe for real estate investment.
+If tenants' and homeowners' salaries are increasing, they can absorb surging rental rates and home prices.
+That will be vital to the real estate investors you want to work with.

 Unemployment Rate